Tuesday, March 9, 2021

 The term “Last Supper” is not found any place in Scripture, and it wasn’t a Catholic Communion Wafer with a cup of grape juice either.
 The Hebrew word for “Passover” (Pesach) means “The Victim.”
 In Greek, the word for “Passover” (Pascha) means “The Lamb.”

-The Passover Meal is not just bread and wine!
+The Passover Meal is not just bread and wine.
 Therefore, when our Messiah said in the gospels that he was going to eat the Passover with his disciples, it included lamb, bitter herbs, and unleavened bread.
+To help you understand these passages better, the words in brackets are italicized in the KJV, which means they were added by the English translators.

-Mattityahuw (Matthew) 26:17 Now [the first] before [the feast of] unleavened bread, the disciples came to Yahuwshuwa, saying unto him, Where will you that we prepare for you to eat the Passover (Pesach)?
+Mattityahuw (Matthew) 26:17 Now the first (before) [day] of the [feast of] unleavened bread, the disciples came to Yahuwshuwa, saying unto him, Where will you that we prepare for you to eat the Passover (Pesach)?

 Since the word “day,” was not originally in the Greek Textus Receptus, and neither is the word “feast,” this rendering causes confusion, because it leads the reader to believe that this was on the first day of the 15th of Abib.
 However, as already noted, the word “first,” (protos) means “before.”
 Matthew 26:17 is not describing the first day of the “Feast” of Unleavened Bread.
 It is describing “before” the seven “days,” of Unleavened Bread.

-Mark 14:12 And [the first] before the day of unleavened bread, (when they killed the Passover), his disciples said unto him, Where will you that we go and prepare that you may eat the Passover (Pesach)?
+Mark 14:12 And the first (before) the day of unleavened bread, (when they killed the Passover), his disciples said unto him, Where will you that we go and prepare that YOU may eat the Passover (Pesach)?

 Mark 14:14 And wheresoever he shall go in, say you to the goodman of the house, The Master says, Where is the guest-chamber, where I shall eat the Passover (Pesach) with my disciples?
-Luke 22:8 And he sent Keefa (Peter), and Yahuwchanon (John), saying, Go and prepare us the Passover (Pesach), that we may eat.

 Luke 22:11 And you shall say unto the goodman of the house, The Master says unto you, Where is the guest-chamber, where I shall eat the Passover (Pesach) with my disciples?

-Luke 22:15 And he said unto them, With desire I have desired to eat this Passover (Pesach) with you before I suffer
+Luke 22:15 And he said unto them, With desire I have desired to eat this Passover (Pesach) with you before I suffer.

 *Explanation: Yahuwshuwa knew that he was going to suffer the next day on the 14th of Abib, when he would be killed as the Passover Lamb.
 And yet, he had already planned to eat the Passover meal with his disciples on the previous evening (when the 14th of Abib began at sundown).
 In 1st Century Jerusalem, there were two evenings for slaughtering lambs.
 The meal must include roasted lamb, bitter herbs, and unleavened bread, or you cannot call it a Passover Meal.
-If you do not have access to lamb, you can substitute beef as a last resort, because our Messiah also fulfilled the pattern of the Red Heifer in addition to the Passover Lamb.

 But please do not use chicken, because our Messiah was not a chicken!
 When you try and kill a chicken, it runs away and squawks!
 But a lamb lays down his life, and quietly allows you to slit his throat.
-Our Messiah was a like a lamb, not like a chicken.
+Our Messiah was a like a lamb--he was not like a chicken.

 When the Apostle Shaul (Paul) used the term “communion” in 1st Corinthians 10, that word in Greek is “koinonia,” which means “fellowship.”
-When we partake of the annual Passover Meal in remembrance of our Messiah, we are partaking in the fellowship with his sufferings:
+When we partake of the annual Passover Meal in remembrance of our Messiah, we are in fellowship with his sufferings:

 Philippians 3:10 That I may know him, and the power of his resurrection, and the fellowship of his sufferings, being made conformable unto his death.